ITV boss says ‘perhaps’ leaders not calling out inappropriate behaviour enough

 “I think, perhaps, that has not happened enough because that’s not come out enough.”

-On the first day of the conference on Monday, Channel 4 chief executive Alex Mahon and BBC director general Tim Davie addressed the allegations against comedian Russell Brand, which he strongly denies.
+On the first day of the conference on Monday, Channel 4 chief executive Alex Mahon and BBC director general Tim Davie addressed the rape and sexual assault allegations against comedian Russell Brand, which he strongly denies.

 Ms Mahon said the Brand allegations show that “terrible behaviour” towards women has been “historically tolerated” in the industry.